 Cyberattacks cause larger headlines than other downtime failures.
 Some of the cyber threats that plague data centers are ransomware infection and attacks via distributed denial of service (DDoS).
 As more and more companies and organizations are going online, cloud services have never been under more threat than recently.

-Connectivity options provided by a carrier-neutral data colocation make them the best fit when confronting a DDoS attack.
+Connectivity options provided by a carrier-neutral data collocation make them the best fit when confronting a DDoS attack.
 To circumvent a DDoS attack, it pays to have blended ISP connections, as they can provide redundancy without compromising network performance.
 It also helps to incorporate data analytics in data centers that not only monitor data center operations, but also identify suspicious patterns in traffic, and detect cyberattack masking as unusual network activity.
-By leveraging these options, colocation facilities can detect and manage threats even before they wreak havoc to a data center.
+By leveraging these options, collocation facilities can detect and manage threats even before they wreak havoc to a data center.

 Cyber protection is all the more important with the increasing use of Internet of Things (IoT) devices and as more companies buy cloud services.
 Companies need to reassess their cybersecurity for the sake of increasing customers and virtual users.